silverweed/silverweed.github.io/_posts/2021-01-15-Implementing_a_jump_with_a_given_duration_and_height.md

   - videogames
 ---

+**DISCLAIMER**: sorry for the ugly formulas, I'll work on integrating LaTeX to my blog and update this post to make them look better.

 This will be an oddly specific blog post, but I hope it can be of use to someone.

-Today, a friend of mine asked me for a little help on a gamedev problem; it was one of those problems that look super easy at first, then hard and then easy again once you solved it.
+Some time ago, a friend of mine asked me for a little help on a gamedev problem; it was one of those problems that look super easy at first, then hard and then easy again once you solved it.
 The problem was this: *given a "kinematic" character, how do I make it jump such that it will reach height H and land in time T?*

 This is slightly different from the usual approach of character movement, where usually one defines the jump force (or velocity) and the gravity affecting the character.
 Here we want to *derive* those variables from our own conditions: the jump must last exactly *T* seconds and reach a height of exactly *H*.
 (Where "exactly" here actually means "must be as close as possible to").